CodySweeny/MacOSPatchManagement/README.md

 3. A location on the Mac to save company branding.

 <H1>Configuration</H1>
-You will need at minimum, 1 smart group, 2 policies and any packages from Apple that you would like to deploy.
+You will need at minimum, 1 smart group, 3 policies and any packages that you would like to deploy.

 <h3>Packages</h3>
 Upload any package to your Jamf Pro instance.
 This same methodology can also be useful for required applications.
 I also upload a basic branding package that contains a company logo.
+The script looks for .pkgs so make sure your package is in that format.

 <h4>1.
 Target Package</h4>
 The target package is whatever you wish to install.
 If it is an OS update it can be found at: https://support.apple.com/